-1 Come, O thou Traveler unknown,
+1. Come, O thou traveler unknown,

-whom still I hold, but cannot see!
+Whom still I hold, but cannot see!

 My company before is gone,

-and I am left alone with thee.
+And I am left alone with thee;

-With thee all night I mean to stay
+With thee all night to stay

-and wrestle till the break of day.
+And wrestle till the break of day.

-2 Wilt thou not yet to me reveal
+4. Wilt thou not yet to me reveal

-thy new, unutterable name?
+Thy new, unutterable name?

 Tell me, I still beseech thee, tell,

-to know it now resolved I am.
+To know it now, resolved I am;

-Wrestling, I will not let thee go
+Wrestling, I will not let thee go,

-till I thy name, thy nature know.
+Till I thy name, thy nature know.

-3 My strength is gone, my nature dies,
+7. My strength is gone, my nature dies,

 I sink beneath thy weighty hand,

-faint to revive, and fall to rise.
+Faint to revive, and fall to rise;

 I fall, and yet by faith I stand;

-I stand and will not let thee go
+I stand, and will not let thee go,

-till I thy name, thy nature know.
+Till I thy name, thy nature know.

-4 Yield to me now—for I am weak,
+8. Yield to me now—for I am weak,

-but confident in self-despair!
+But confident in self-despair!

-Speak to my heart, in blessing speak,
+Speak to my heart, in blessings speak,

-be conquered by my instant prayer.
+Be conquer’d by my instant prayer;

 Speak, or thou never hence shalt move,

-and tell me if thy name is Love.
+And tell me, if thy name is love.

 I hear thy whisper in my heart.